DerrickMa2005/AICHopperhacksWorskhop2025/README.md

 # AICHopperhacksWorshop2025

 This repo contains the completed project which we covered in the Hopperhacks workshop.
+This branch contains the functioning code.
 Note: Once the workshop is over, you will need your own ChatGPT API key to run this project.

 ## How to run the project